JGSolutions/jerry-gagliano/posts/podcast-pwa.md

 In recent months I been using Google Podcasts and overall it's been great.
 Most of the time I listen to podcasts are usually on the web platform while working or using the native mobile app version.

-There isn't any podcast developed as a PWA, and most other podcast apps are native.
-So why not create an open source podcast as PWA.
+There isn't any podcast developed as a PWA (progressive web app), and most other podcast apps are native.
+So why not develop an open source podcast but as PWA?
 Here are some ideas!

 ## Tech Stack